Starting as an engineering manager

 Model the right behaviours

-It is extremely important to set the right example for your reports to follow.
-I stress this here again because this is how culture evolves in an organisation.
-Organisational values have to be upheld at all times and I’m hoping that your organisation has some values that they hold everyone accountable to.
+It is crucial to set the right example for your reports to follow.
+I stress this here again because this is how culture evolves in an organization.
+Organizational values have to be upheld at all times, and I’m hoping that your organization has some values that they hold everyone accountable to.

-Repeating organisation values, is never enough.
-Organisations keep growing and people change, they move around, so new comers need to be aware of the values that are important.
+Repeating organization values, is never enough.
+Organizations keep growing and people change, they move around, so newcomers need to be aware of the important values.
 Thus bring it up in annual reviews, in regular manager meetings, etc.

 Creating boundaries and clarifying guidelines

-There are situations where sometimes people in an organisation confuse what needs approval from what level.
-It is important to ensure that everyone in the organisation knows their level of autonomy and what needs involvement of their managers or senior managers.
-Thus ensure that there are guidelines on what type of decisions would need your input vs what are decisions that can be made better by those closer to work.
-Setting these guidelines can help avoid wasting effort in your organisation.
+There are situations where sometimes people in an organization confuse what needs approval from what level.
+It is essential to ensure that everyone in the organization knows their level of autonomy and what requires involvement of their managers or senior managers.
+Thus, ensure that there are guidelines on what types of decisions would need your input vs what are decisions that can be improved by those closer to work.
+Setting these guidelines can help avoid wasting effort in your organization.

 Summary